-Policy ICE 1.2.2Participate in the Interlocal Agreement for Coordinated PlanningComprehensive Palm Amendment Coordinated Review Interlocal Agreement dated October, 1993 in effect at the time of adoption of this Comprehensive Plan, and the Multi-Jurisdictional Issues Coordination Forum Interlocal Agreement dated October, 1993 in effect at the time of the adoption of this Comprehensive Plan to ensure adequate school facilities are available to meet the needs of the City's populationresidents.
+Participate in the Interlocal Agreement for Coordinated Planning Comprehensive Palm Amendment Coordinated Review Interlocal Agreement dated October, 1993, as it has been or may be amended from time to time, and the Multi-Jurisdictional Issues Coordination Forum Interlocal Agreement dated October, 1993, as it has been or may be amended from time to time, to ensure adequate school facilities are available to meet the needs of the City's population residents.

-Objective ICE 1.3 Coordinate with units of government providing services but not having regulatory authority over the use of land within the City.
+Coordinate with units of government providing services but not having regulatory authority over the use of land within the City.

-Policy ICE 1.3.1 Coordinate with Federal, State, and County authorities to ensure that the City receives a proportionate share of revenue allocations, facilities, and service improvements.
+Coordinate with Federal, State, and County authorities to ensure that the City receives a proportionate share of revenue allocations, facilities, and service improvements.

-Policy ICE 1.3.2 The following joint processes for collaborative planning and decision making on the location and extension of public facilities subject to concurrency and/or the siting of facilities with countywide significance shall be implemented:
+The following joint processes for collaborative planning and decision making on the location and extension of public facilities subject to concurrency and/or the siting of facilities with countywide significance shall be implemented:

-- a) Implement the Interlocal Agreement between the City of Westlake and the Seminole Improvement District Regarding the Provision of Certain Services, Infrastructure, and Public Facilities in the City of Westlake and for Assurance of Non-Duplication of Services dated March 2018 ("SID-Westlake Interlocal")with SID. - b) Recognize and comply with the provisions of the Palm Beach County Traffic Performance Standards Ordinance, Article 12 ULDC, as they apply.Comply with Palm Beach County's Transportation Performance Standards as they apply within the City. - c) Coordinate with the Palm Beach County MPOTransportation Planning Agency (TPA) concerning the siting of facilities in Palm Beach County MPOTPA 2040 Long Range Transportation Plan adopted October 16, 2014 within the City boundaries.
+- a) Implementthe Interlocal Agreement between the City of Westlake and the Seminole Improvement District Regarding the Provision of Certain Services, Infrastructure, and Public Facilities in the City of Westlake and for Assurance of Non-Duplication of Services dated March 2018 ("SID-Westlake Interlocal") with SID. - b) Recognize and comply with the provisions of the Palm Beach County Traffic Performance Standards Ordinance, Article 12 ULDC, as they apply.Comply with Palm Beach County's Transportation Performance Standards as they apply within the City. - c) Coordinate with the Palm Beach County MPOTransportation Planning Agency (TPA) concerning the siting of facilities in Palm Beach County MPOTPA 2040 Long Range Transportation Plan adopted October 16, 2014-within the City boundaries. - d) Coordinate with Palm Beach County concerning the siting of facilities in the Palm Beach County 5-Year Road Plan-within the City boundaries. - e) Collaborate with other local governments concerning the siting of facilities of countywide significance, including locally unwanted land uses whose nature and identity have been established in an Agreement.

-- d) Coordinate with Palm Beach County concerning the siting of facilities in the Palm Beach County 5-Year Road Plan-within the City boundaries. - e) Collaborate with other local governments concerning the siting of facilities of countywide significance, including locally unwanted land uses whose nature and identity have been established in an Agreement. - Policy ICE 1.3.3Coordinate with the South Florida Water Management District and Palm Beach County on the implementation of the Regional 2013 Lower East Coast Water Supply Plan Update, as amended. - Policy ICE 1.3.4Participate as a municipality within Palm Beach County's Fire/Rescue Municipal Service Taxing Unit for Fire-Rescue, Fire Protection, Advanced Life Support (or Similar Emergency Services), Fire Code Enforcement and Other Necessary and Incidental ServicesImplement the Interlocal Agreement with Palm Beach County for fire and emergency medical services. - Policy ICE 1.3.5 Engage Palm Beach County Sheriff's Office for the provision of police services. - Policy ICE 1.3.6 Implement the SID-Westlake Interlocal Agreement with SID, which shall contains the mechanisms for coordination between SID and the City for planning, funding, constructing, maintaining, and evaluating needed public facilities and infrastructure, items subject to concurrency, and where appropriate, development orders.
+- Policy ICE 1.3.3 Coordinate with the South Florida Water Management District and Palm Beach County on the implementation of the Regional 2013 Lower East Coast Water Supply Plan Update, as amended. - Participate as a municipality within Palm Beach County's Fire/Rescue

+Municipal Service Taxing Unit for Fire-Rescue, Fire Protection, Advanced Life

+Support (or Similar Emergency Services), Fire Code Enforcement and Other

+Necessary and Incidental Services Implement the Interlocal Agreement with

+Palm Beach County for fire and emergency medical services. - Policy ICE 1.3.5 Engage Palm Beach County Sheriff's Office for the provision of police services. - Policy ICE 1.3.6 Implement the SID-Westlake Interlocal Agreement with SID, which shall contains the mechanisms for coordination between SID and the City for planning, funding, constructing, maintaining, and evaluating needed public facilities and infrastructure, items subject to concurrency, and where appropriate, development orders.